 Legal Authority for Rule Making

 This rule making is adopted under the authority provided in Iowa Code section 147.76.

 This rule making implements, in whole or in part, Iowa Code section 272C.4 as amended by 2019 Iowa Acts, House File 288, section 4.

 Purpose and Summary

 During the 2019 Legislative Session, a change was made to the Iowa Code to require agencies to establish procedures to expedite the licensing of an individual who is licensed in a similar profession or occupation in another state and who is the spouse of an active duty member of the military forces of the United States.
-This proposed rule making implements this change.
+This rule making implements this change.

 This rule making has no fiscal impact to the State of Iowa.

 After analysis and review of this rule making, no impact on jobs has been found.

 Any person who believes that the application of the discretionary provisions of this rule making would result in hardship or injustice to that person may petition the Board for a waiver of the discretionary provisions, if any, pursuant to rule 650—7.4(17A,147,153).

 Review by Administrative Rules Review Committee